dynes900alog/algorithms/lintcode/ladder/basic/chap6/required/CopyListWithRandomPointer.md

 [lintcode](https://www.lintcode.com/problem/copy-list-with-random-pointer/)

 ## Method
+*  Clone singly linked list with 1-to-1 old/new nodes mapping by Hash Map
+*  Same way but without using extra space O(1)
-1. Clone singly linked list with 1-to-1 old/new nodes mapping Key point: It's easy to clone singly linked list.
+    * Key point: It's easy to clone singly linked list.
 How to maintain the mapping relation ship between original and new node?

 ## Solution
 1.1